-Although this function is beneficial, there are some cases where the spotlight search does not show applications or the Spotlight Search Freezes on Mac after the Monterey update.
+Although this function is beneficial, there are some cases where the spotlight search does not show applications or the Spotlight Search Freezes on Mac after Ventura update.
 Unfortunately, this has become a very common problem, and in this article, we will discuss how the users can fix this problem.

 1. Restart the Mac